1895 Wilcox rebellion: Battle of Mānoa

 The final battle took place on January 9.
-The Royalists had withdrawn following their defeat at Moiliili.
+The Royalists had withdrawn following their defeat at Moʻiliʻili.
 Wilcox was down to 100 men and retreated into Mānoa Valley.
 Most of Wilcox's men had not eaten since the start of the rebellion and spirits were low.
-The Republican Government forces did not immediately pursue the Royalists because a riot had broken out among Japanese plantation workers in Ewa, and the government, in reaction, drew forces away from the nearly crushed rebellion to deal with this new threat.
-Reconnaissance patrols were sent into and around the Koolaus and concluded that the Royalist force was still in Mānoa Valley.
+The Republican Government forces did not immediately pursue the Royalists because a riot had broken out among Japanese plantation workers in ʻEwa, and the government, in reaction, drew forces away from the nearly crushed rebellion to deal with this new threat.
+Reconnaissance patrols were sent into and around the Koʻolaus and concluded that the Royalist force was still in Mānoa Valley.
 They employed the Eleu to patrol the coast and destroyed suspicious unattended boats.
 The government forces that remained were ordered to guard the entrance to the valley in order to keep the Royalist force contained.

 A Royalist force of 50 men was spotted on the evening of the 9th attempting to scale Tantalus and move through Punchbowl to enter the city.
 A gun battle ensued between Company A commanded by Capt.
 P. Smith, backed by Company D. commanded by Lt.
 Jones with a field piece against the Royalists, leaving one Royalist dead.
 The Royalists were pushed to the back of the valley where they were surrounded by mountains on three sides.
-Until nightfall, the doomed company withstood the ensuing siege and artillery barrage in the pocket known as “the Pen”, at the base of Puʻu Konahuanui.
+Until nightfall, the doomed company withstood the ensuing siege and artillery barrage in the pocket known as "the Pen", at the base of Puʻu Konahuanui.
 The Royalists then climbed the steep slopes to escape under the cover of darkness.
 The battle had lasted three hours with two rebels captured, three confirmed dead, and most managing to escape.

-After the climb up the ridge the royalists’ fates varied.
+After the climb up the ridge the Royalists' fates varied.
 Many felt the revolution was a failure and deserted.
-Others wished to continue the fight but were separated from Wilcox’s leadership and would eventually be captured or killed by government forces routing out the remaining Royalists.
-Wilcox moved over ancient footpaths to Nuuanu Valley and Kalihi, where the group of 10 eventually disbanded.
+Others wished to continue the fight but were separated from Wilcox's leadership and would eventually be captured or killed by government forces routing out the remaining Royalists.
+Wilcox moved over ancient footpaths to Nuʻuanu Valley and Kalihi, where the group of 10 eventually disbanded.